JardaniWorld/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This code deletes the head node of a linked list and returns the head nodes data
+This code returns the nth node of a singly linked list